 Retailers should note that hardiness and longevity are of prime interest to many consumers.
 Attempt to learn something of performance of the cultivars you sell.
 Plants which produce the greatest number of stolons and an abundance of new shoots from just below the soil line are more apt to survive the rigors of winter.

 Field Production A few growers still prefer to grow their garden mums in the field and then dig them in the fall or have customers dig their own.
-These plants should be spaced 18-24 inches apart, in rows 30 -36 inches apart.
+As a guideline, space plants 18-24 inches apart, in rows 30 -36 inches apart.

 Prior to planting apply any needed lime or phosphorus based on a soil test.
 Water cuttings immediately after planting with 1 to 1.5 pounds of 20-20-20 per 100 gallons of water to help establish the plants more rapidly.
 Two weeks after planting sidedress dry 5-10-5 fertilizer down the rows, at the rate of 3 to 4 pounds per 100 linear feet.
 Place fertilizer about 3-4 inches from the plant.
 Repeat at one-half this rate four weeks later.
 It is important to provide additional water during hot and dry weather.
 An adequate supply of water throughout the growing season is essential to insure optimum plant growth and flowering.